leonstoelbi/Clustering-stocks-project/README.md

 To understand the single lines in the code please read through the comments.
 If you have questions, do not hesitate to contact leon.stoelben@student.unisg.ch or florian.balmer@student.unisg.ch

+Disclaimer:

+The program worked fine with Spyder and Python 3.6 on the 7th of November 2018.
+Running the code with other versions of Python or programs may cause errors.
+Further, the website links and the available data on these websites may have changed meanwhile.